allista/ThrottleControlledAvionics/GameData/ThrottleControlledAvionics/INSTRUCTIONS.md

 And if an action is conditional, in edit mode you can push the "<color=green>**+**</color>" button to open the "Condition List" pane.

-###In-Flight Macro Controls
+###Macros Tab

-In flight the main TCA window has the following buttons to manage and execute macros:
+In flight the main TCA window has Macros Tab with the following buttons to manage and execute macros:

 * **Select Macro/Current Macro**: load a macro from local or global database.
 * **Execute/Pause**: start the selected macro or pause the execution of an already running macro.
 * **Stop**: stop execution and rewind the macro to the start.